bparanj/crystal/programming/iac/docs/basics/qemu-image-test.md

 ### Advantages of Using QEMU with Packer:

-- **Local Testing**: Allows for rapid testing and iteration of images locally without deploying them to actual hardware or cloud environments.
+- **Local Testing**: Allows for rapid testing and iteration of images locally without deploying them to  hardware or cloud environments.
 - **Versatility**: Supports emulation of a wide range of hardware types and configurations, making it suitable for testing images intended for different environments.
 - **Integration**: Fits well into a development workflow where Packer is already used for image creation, providing a consistent toolchain from image creation to testing.